RM312/WeatherDataAnalysis/README.md

 ## Dataset

-This project utilizes the OpenWeatherMap API, which provides real-time weather data.
-You will need an API key to access this service.
-You can sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/).
+The application uses data from the **OpenWeatherMap API** to provide real-time weather information.
+To access this data, you need an API key, which can be obtained by registering at [OpenWeatherMap](https://openweathermap.org/).

 ---

 ## Project Structure

 - **weather_analysis.py**:
-    - Contains the main functionality for retrieving weather data and processing user input.
+    - Contains the main functions for retrieving and processing weather data based on user input.
-    - Calls the OpenWeatherMap API to fetch current weather details.
-    - Extracts relevant information such as temperature, humidity, wind speed, and weather description.
+    - Uses the OpenWeatherMap API to fetch details like temperature, humidity, wind speed, and weather description.

 - **app.py**:
-    - Implements the user interface for the weather application.
+    - Implements the user interface.
-    - Displays the weather details and an appropriate image based on the current conditions.
+    - Displays weather details and an image representing the current weather conditions.
-    - Provides an interactive console where users can input the city name to retrieve weather information.
+    - Provides an input field where users can enter the city name to retrieve weather information.

 ---